 Elliott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Elliott with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.46% of adults in Elliott have a bachelor's degree or advanced degree.
+The citizens of Elliott are slightly less educated than the national average of 21.84% for the average city or town: 13.78% of adults in Elliott have a bachelor's degree or advanced degree

 The people who call Elliott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elliott residents report their race to be White, followed by Native American.
-Important ancestries of people in Elliott include Irish, German, English, Swedish, and Danish.
+Important ancestries of people in Elliott include German, Irish, English, Norwegian, and Swedish.

 The most common language spoken in Elliott is English.
 Other important languages spoken here include Spanish and Polish.